Architecture

 Market Matching

-AURA Core matches the registered intent against Beacon propositions.
-Relevant sellers receive anonymized inquiries.
+AURA Core matches the signed session against eligible Beacons.
+Relevant sellers receive the anonymized session.
 They see the intent, not the identity.

 Design Principles